End-to-end deep meta modelling to calibrate and optimize energy consumption and comfort: Energy Optimization in real buildings

 \subsection{Calibration}

-During the training phase, metamodel parameters are estimated by minimizing the loss function on the simulated dataset which corresponds to various choices of $\theta_{\mathrm{build}}$ and $(I_k,O_k,W_k)_{k\geqslant 0}$, associated with building behaviors $(Y_k)_{k\geqslant 0}$.
-Because this dataset is sampled from a simulation model, we train the metamodel ignoring real building related noise and measurement errors.
-Additionally, both the BEM and our surrogate model require $\theta_{\mathrm{build}}$ that cannot be properly identified for each building especially without renovation work.
+During the training phase, metamodel parameters are estimated by minimizing the loss function on the simulated dataset which corresponds to various configurations associated with choices of $\lambda$ and $(\psi_k, \varphi_k)_{k\geq 0}$.
+Because this dataset is sampled from a simulation model, we trained the metamodel ignoring real building related noise and measurement errors.
+Additionally, both the BEM and our metamodel require $\lambda$ that cannot be properly identified for each building especially without renovation work.
 By comparing the metamodel predictions to real historic data during the calibration phase, we search for a set of building related parameters that best match reality.
+During this step, the weights $\theta$ of the metamodel are frozen, meaning that we no longer update each weight matrix of the neural network.

-During this step, the weights $\theta_{\mathrm{meta}}$ of the metamodel are frozen, meaning that we no longer update each weight matrix of the neural network.
-Using the coefficient of determination as a cost function, we can compute, for each given set of input parameters $\theta_{\mathrm{build}}$ and $(I_k,O_k,W_k)_{k\geqslant 0}$, the difference between estimated and real historical data.
+We can compute, for each given set of input parameters $\lambda$ and $(\psi_k, \varphi_k)_{k\geq 0}$, the difference between estimated and real historical data.
+Goodness of fit of the model is measured with a normalized Mean Square Error denoted $\Delta_{\texttt{calib}}$ defined in \eqref{eq:delta_calib}, following the performance evaluation criteria in \cite{Ajib2018DatadrivenBT}.
 Because this is a non differentiable problem, the cost function cannot be minimized using a stochastic gradient descent algorithm as in the training step; instead we use the CMA-ES algorithm \cite{Hansen2016TheCE}, an evolutionary algorithm designed to solve constrained non-convex optimisation problems.
-In our experiments, the variables we adjust are constrained in a realistic range of values, advised by energy managers.
 In our experiments, the variables we adjust for fitting are constrained by the same ranges defined in the data sampling section.
 The algorithm is implemented by the author of the paper in the pycma library\footnote{https://github.com/CMA-ES/pycma}.

 Following traditional methodology in building calibration, we measure the performances of the calibrated model with the Mean Bias Error ($\mathrm{MBE}$) and Coefficient of variation of the Root Mean Square Error ($Cv(\mathrm{RMSE})$) criteria.
-For any sequence $(z_k)_{1\leqslant k\leqslant M}$ associated with predictions $(\widehat{z}_k)_{1\leqslant k\leqslant M}$, these quantities are defined as follows:
+For any sequence $(z_k)_{1\leq k\leq M}$ associated with predictions $(\widehat{z}_k)_{1\leq k\leq M}$, these quantities are defined as follows:

 where $M$ is the number of data in each example.
 In a detailed review of calibration methods, the authors of \cite{Fabrizio2015MethodologiesAA} have gathered the international recommended ranges regarding these criteria, when validating a calibrated model.
 Regardless of the simulation program, the $Cv(\mathrm{RMSE})$ should fall within $\pm 20\%$, and the $\mathrm{MBE} \pm 5\%$ when considering hourly calibrations.
 As shown in Table~\ref{tab:calib}, our results for both consumptions and indoor temperatures calibration are well within these guidelines.